-Health brands are wise to take advantage of all that digital marketing can offer them—as long as they stay within the rules.
-While digital ad platforms have plenty of policies governing how brands may use their services, health and pharmaceutical advertising are particularly sensitive and complicated.
-That means search engine marketing (SEM) platforms have additional hurdles that these advertisers must clear.
+Healthcare brands are wise to take advantage of all that digital marketing can offer them—as long as they stay within the rules.
+Digital ad platforms have plenty of policies governing how brands may use their services.
+Because health and wellness advertising is particularly sensitive and complicated, there are numerous rules specific to these verticals.

 Google’s Personalized Advertising policy is a major consideration for health brands that use Google Ads.
 This rule is intended to prevent brands from advertising sensitive topics to specific users in ways that feel invasive and diminish user experience.